siduck76/libreoffice_themes/README.md

 2. copy the deepin folder into your ~/.themes or ~/.local/share/themes folder

-3. Open libreoffice writer and click on options , go to general -> view and select your icon style  , which should be named as office
+3. Open libreoffice writer and click on options , go to general -> view and select your icon style  , which should be named as office2013

   and look like this :